 Diana grew up playing in the Rockies.

 Diana grew up playing in the Rockies.
-After travelling and living in all corners of the province of BC in search of high places and open spaces, she is happy to be back in this neck of the woods and looking forward to her third season at Chatter.
-Diana has been working in the ski /avalanche industry for the last 7 years and is still as passionate about her work as ever.
+After travelling and living in all corners of the province of BC in search of high places and open spaces, she is happy to be back in this neck of the woods and looking forward to her fourth season at Chatter.
+Diana has been working in the ski and avalanche industry for the last 8 years and is as passionate about her work as ever.
 In the summertime you will find her wandering in the wilds of northern British Columbia whispering to bears and hunting poachers.